brianteachman/typescript-dice-game/README.md

-# Self-Assessment : Enhancing your Dice Rolling Application
+# Self-Assessment : Dice Rolling Application

-Now that you have learned some advanced methods of TypeScript, let's apply them to your Dice Rolling application.
+Project app to learn TypeScript Fundmentals.

+EDx: TypeScript

+## Objectives:

 1. Convert your dieRoller class to be a compositional or Mixin class.